Breeds Category Icon Breeds

 Pitbulls that carry an Albino gene are genetically different than a Pitbull with a white coat.

-When it comes to white Pitties, you also need to understand what albinism and leucism are.
-That beautiful white pup that you have your eyes on could be an albino Pittie, rather than a true White Pitbull.
+When it comes to White Pitties, you also need to understand what albinism and leucism are.
+That beautiful white pup that you have your eyes on could be an albino dog rather than a true White Pitbull.
 Albinism comes with a variety of health problems, so you need to know how to identify them.

 Albinism is a very rare genetic mutation, and it affects all living things, including plants and humans.
 An albino Pitbull has a complete lack of pigmentation in their hair, skin, eyes, and blood vessels.
 For a Pitbull to be an albino, both parents have to pass on the mutated gene.
 By inheriting two mutated genes, his body is unable to produce melanin.